 Developing Custom Command and Control (C2) Servers

-Creating custom C2 servers is an important skill for red teamers.
+Creating custom C2 servers is an essential skill for red teamers.
 Nim’s asyncdispatch and net modules provide everything we need to develop a simple C2 server:

 import os, strutils, asyncdispatch, asyncnet